-- What does a plant need to grow? (water, soil, sunlight, air, and a temperature that’s not too hot and not too cold)
+- What does a plant need to grow? (water, nutrients, light, air, and a temperature that’s not too hot and not too cold)

 - Does the weather have an effect on seed and plant growth? (yes! rain provides water, but a storm can cause a flood or bring hail that damages plants; temperature, wind, and sunlight all affect plants)

 Activity 1: Mapping the Story of The Empty Pot

 - Discuss with students how symbols on a map indicate notable features.
 In addition, discuss the symbols that students see every day at home, school, and when traveling.
 These include symbols on the restrooms at school; stop, warning, and directional signs while traveling; and symbols used to represent different games or apps on smart phones and tablets.
 Explain to students that stories can be mapped using symbols to help remember the characters and the story.

 - Read The Empty Pot to the students.
 Encourage students to visualize the characters, settings, and events as they listen.
 After reading the story, they will be mapping it.

 - Discuss the setting, main characters, and problem presented in the story and chart the sequence of events.
 You may wish to use the Story Map handout to facilitate this process.
 Ask students to list all of the events that took place in the story and write them on the board.
 Review the story, focusing students’ attention on the sequence of main events.
 Emphasize what happened first, next, and then...

 - As students agree upon the order of listed events, number these in sequence.